SuiteScript 2.x Custom Forms

 You can use the following script types to create custom forms:

-• Suitelet: Suitelets provide the most flexibility for creating a form.
-Suitelets can process requests and responses directly, giving you control over the data included in a form.
+• Suitelet: Suitelets offer the most flexibility for creating forms.
+With Suitelets, you're in control of the data and can process requests and responses directly.
 For information about Suitelets, see SuiteScript 2.x Suitelet Script Type.

 • Portlet: Portlets are rendered within dashboard portlets.
 For information about portlet scripts, see SuiteScript 2.x Portlet Script Type.

 • Before Load User Event Script: User event scripts are executed on the server when a user performs certain actions on records.
-You can use a before load user event script to manipulate an existing form when a user edits a record.
+Use a before load user event script to customize an existing form when a user edits a record.
 For information about before load user event scripts, see SuiteScript 2.x User Event Script Type and beforeLoad(context).

 Supported UI Components for Custom Forms